stevemeisner/suprnotes/README.md

 # Supabase Next.js Starter

-This exploratory project uses Supabase and Next.js to create a simple CRUD app.
-It features database migration, authentication, and dynamic user roles managed by an admin.
+This exploratory project uses Supabase and Next.js to create a simple app.
+It features (or _will_ feature ...) database migration, authentication, and dynamic user roles managed by an admin.
 Access to content and functionality varies based on user roles.

 ## Getting Started